 International cooperation

-The Committee commends the State party for its financial support to multi- and bilateral activities aimed at protecting and supporting children who have been involved in armed conflict.
+The Committee commends the State party on its financial support to multilateral and bilateral activities aimed at protecting and supporting children who have been involved in armed conflict.

-The Committee encourages the State party to continue its activities in the area of international cooperation, including the provision of financial support, for action to protect children in armed conflict.
-The Committee also recommends the State party to consider disaggregating the financial data relating to the assistance provided by the Korea International Development Agency (KOICA) to allow for an assessment and monitoring of the aid expenditure on children, and in particular, children involved in armed conflict.
+The Committee encourages the State party to continue its activities in the area of international cooperation, including the provision of financial support for action to protect children in armed conflict.
+The Committee also recommends that the State party consider disaggregating financial data relating to the assistance provided by the Korea International Development Agency (KOICA) to allow for an assessment and monitoring of the aid expenditure on children, and in particular, children involved in armed conflict.

 Arms export and military assistance

-While the Committee welcomes the State party’s legislation and programmes to control the export of small arms and munitions, it is concerned about the lack of specific legislation prohibiting the export to countries where persons who have not attained the age of 18 take a direct part in hostilities as members of their armed forces or armed groups that are distinct from the armed forces of a State.
+While the Committee welcomes the State party’s legislation and programmes to control the export of small arms and munitions, it is concerned about the lack of specific legislation prohibiting the export to countries where persons who have not attained the age of 18 take direct part in hostilities as members of their armed forces or armed groups that are distinct from the armed forces of a State.

-The Committee recommends that the State party to enact relevant legislation to prohibit trade of small arms and light weapons to countries with current or recent armed conflict that may involve children as participants.
-In this respect, the Committee recommends that the State party indicate, in its next periodic report, what changes to the domestic law have been made and how the implementation of these changes has contributed to halting sales of small arms to those countries.
+The Committee recommends that the State party enact relevant legislation to prohibit trade of small arms and light weapons to countries with current or recent armed conflicts that may involve children as participants.
+In this respect, the Committee recommends that the State party indicate, in its next periodic report, what changes to the domestic law have been made and how the implementation of these changes has contributed to halting the sales of small arms to those countries.

 V. Follow-up and dissemination

-The Committee recommends that the State party take all appropriate measures to ensure full implementation of the present recommendations, inter alia, by transmitting them to the relevant Government ministries, members of the National Assembly, the State Council, the Defence Ministry and to provincial authorities, where applicable, for appropriate consideration and further action.
+The Committee recommends that the State party take all appropriate measures to ensure the full implementation of the present recommendations, inter alia, by transmitting them to relevant government ministries, members of the National Assembly, the State Council, the Defence Ministry and to provincial authorities, where applicable, for appropriate consideration and further action.

-Additionally, in light of article 6, paragraph 2, of the Optional Protocol, the Committee recommends that the initial report submitted by the State Party and concluding observations adopted by the Committee be made widely available to the public at large in order to generate debate and awareness of the Optional Protocol, its implementation and monitoring.
+Additionally, in light of article 6, paragraph 2, of the Optional Protocol, the Committee recommends that the initial report submitted by the State party and the concluding observations adopted by the Committee be made widely available to the public at large in order to generate debate and awareness of the Optional Protocol, its implementation and monitoring.

-In accordance with article 8, paragraph 2, of the Optional Protocol, the Committee requests the State party to include further information on the implementation of the Optional Protocol in its consolidated third and fourth periodic report under the Convention on the Rights of the Child, in accordance with article 44 of the Convention, due on 19 December 2008.
+In accordance with article 8, paragraph 2, the Committee requests the State party to include further information on the implementation of the Optional Protocol in its consolidated third and fourth periodic report under the Convention on the Rights of the Child, in accordance with article 44 of the Convention, due on 19 December 2008.

 -----